What Is GIS In Surveying?

 History of GIS

-The GIS began to develop in the 1960s, with the discovery that maps should be programmed using simple code and then stored in the computer, allowing future modification when necessary.
+The gis surveying began to develop in the 1960s, with the discovery that maps should be programmed using simple code and then stored in the computer, allowing future modification when necessary.

 This was a marvelous change from the era of hand cartography when maps had to be created by hand.
 The earliest version of a GIS was known as computer cartography, also involved simple linework in representing land features.